lhao03/lhao03.github.io/content/blog/learning/rust.md

   - `Err`: call `panic!` macro
 - `expect`: let's us choose our own error message

+## shortcut for propagating errors:
+- `?` placed after `Result` value is defined to work in almost the same way as `match`
+  - difference: error values that have `?` called on them go through the `from` function, which is used to convert errors from one type into another
+    - the error type received is converted into the error type defined in the return type
+### where `?` can be used
+-
 # 10. Generic Types, Traits and Lifetimes

 # 11. Writing Automated Tests